 Loading IndicatorLoading Indicator

-Pakistan has urged the US and Iran to extend their temporary ceasefire and keep diplomatic talks going, underscoring the need to ease tensions through continued negotiations.
+Pakistan urged the US and Iran to extend their temporary ceasefire and keep diplomatic talks going, underscoring the need to ease tensions through continued negotiations.

 JH Kim